lukaboljevic/internettech-project/README.md

 (or `node app.js`) to start the server.

 In another terminal instance, navigate to the `frontend` folder and do `npm install` as well.
 And, if everything went according to plan, you can run `npm start` and the website should fire up on `localhost:3000`.
+After that, you can start using the site.

+Create an account, make a new item or two, try updating the items, searching for them.
+Create a new account (so you can rent the items you created) and rent some of the items - either enter your super totally legit credit card information, or pay on arrival.
+After ordering, check your rent history on your profile page.